logo

 Why?
 Protects against large, creeping losses.

 How?
-After each New‑York close, a trailing line is drawn 5 % below your previous day’s highest equity.
-If your end‑of‑day equity falls below that line, the account is terminated.
-The line only moves upward, never down.
+At each New York close, a trailing line is set 5% below your previous day’s highest equity.
+If your end-of-day equity falls below that line, the account closes.
+The line only moves upward — never down.

 dooted line